ever-co/ever-gauzy/apps/server/README.md

-gauzy desktop with nstudio electron
+Gauzy Server with nstudio electron

 how to: